snovaisg/ICD-Mappings/README.md

 # Acknowledgments

-[Tekaichi](https://github.com/Tekaichi) for building the initial version of the icd9->ccs pipeline
+[Miguel Cardoso](https://github.com/msdbcardoso) for building the initial version of the icd9->ccs pipeline